ImpulseAdventure/GUIslice-Builder/builder/docs/FAQ.md

 **Publication date and software versions**

-Published October, 2020.
-Based on GUIslice Builder 0.15.b008 and GUIslice API Library 0.15.0
+Published November, 2020.
+Based on GUIslice Builder 0.16.0 and GUIslice API Library 0.16.0

 ## Using the GUIsliceBuilder